andrew/ultimate-awesome/README.md

 - [awesome-react-hooks](https://github.com/saidMounaim/awesome-react-hooks) - A curated list of awesome things related to React Hooks 😍.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.
 - [awesome-qubes](https://github.com/samogod/awesome-qubes) - :tada: A curated list of awesome things related to Qubes operating system.
+- [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - List of tech in Nepal: startups, companies and entrepreneurship from Nepal in Technology.
 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesome-balochi-nlp](https://github.com/strickvl/awesome-balochi-nlp) - A repository for resources relating to NLP in the Balochi language.
 - [awesome-persistence](https://github.com/Stuuxx/awesome-persistence) - Persistence techniques for windows.
-- [ai-audio-tools](https://github.com/theelderemo/ai-audio-tools) - Community list of AI tools for audio and music.
 - [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
 Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
 - [awesome-cyber-security](https://github.com/TzuriLabs/awesome-cyber-security) - A bunch of resources containing learning resources, certifications, security frameworks, bug bounties, podcasts and tools used for cyber security.
 - [awesome-v-sekai](https://github.com/V-Sekai/awesome-v-sekai) - Awesome list of V-Sekai involved projects.